iShuchi/accel_nav/README.md

 6. **Autonomous Navigation**
     `ros2 launch accel_bringup localization.launch.py`
-    Change the fixed frame from *odom* to *map* and then add map from global costmap on RViz.
+    and then change the fixed frame from *odom* to *map* and then add map from global costmap on RViz.

     `ros2 launch accel_bringup amcl.launch.py`
-    Add map topic from local costmap on RViz and now the robot is ready to take **2D Pose Estimation** and **2D Goal Pose**
+    and then add map topic from local costmap on RViz and now the robot is ready to take **2D Pose Estimation** and **2D Goal Pose**.

     `ros2 run accel_navigation waypoint_navigation_node`
-    This node will initiate navigation using waypoint, waiting user to publish coordinate data from terminal
+    , this node will initiate navigation using waypoint, waiting user to publish coordinate data from terminal

     `ros2 topic pub /goal_input geometry_msgs/msg/Point "{x: 20.0, y: 20.0, z: 0.0}"`
-    This will publish target coordinates and will update correspondingly to C++ node along with navigation stack.
+    which will publish target coordinates and will update correspondingly to C++ node along with navigation stack.
 However, despite of positive results in the terminal, no change is observed in Gazebo or RViz (***under-development***).
 Refer to image below.

     ![Communication Gap between Navigation Stack and Gazebo](waypoint-node.png)

-## Future Work
+## Under Development

-Resolving the communication issues because of which the gazebo topic of robot model is unable to take goal from terminal despite of updated navigation goal messages.
+1. The task of developing a C++ executable to send waypoints is almost accomplished but requires fixing of **BUG** to resolve the communication issues because of which the gazebo topic of robot model is unable to take goal from terminal despite of updated navigation goal messages.

+2. Testing of dynamic obstacles during navigation can be done by bringing moving actor which wasn't included due to time constraint, however the robot will avoid the dynamic obstacles using local costmap defined in the navigation stack.

 ## Gallery